-The Tennessee Colleges of Applied Technology continue to serve as the premier providers for workforce development throughout the State of Tennessee.
+The Tennessee Colleges of Applied Technology serve as the premier suppliers of workforce development throughout the State of Tennessee.

 The Tennessee College of Applied Technology is the premier workforce development training provider for Northeast Tennessee, serving’s students and employers in Carter, Johnson, Sullivan, Unicoi and Washington counties.